Academic Activities at Hamburg School

 Members participate in a variety of in-school and after-school activities and service projects such as, chemo care bags, The Mitten Project, Giving Tree, toy drives, etc., as well as become educational leaders in the Hamburg School community.

-If you would like further information regarding the Hamburg School Chapter of the National Junior Honor Society, please contact Ms. Michele Sealander at msealander@hamburgschool.com
+If you would like further information regarding the Hamburg School Chapter of the National Junior Honor Society, please contact Mrs. Miller at dmiller@hamburgschool.com

 Advisor: Ms. Sealander